EmpathyToken/EmpathyToken/README.md

-- 👋 Hi, I’m @EmpathyToken
+- 👋 Hi, I’m @LeprechaunTown
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
 Coding
-- 💞️ I’m looking to collaborate on ... $EMP token
+- 💞️ I’m looking to collaborate on ...
+Leprechuantown
 - 📫 How to reach me ...
-Twittter @EmpathyToken
+Twittter @Leprechauntown_wtf

 <!---
 EmpathyToken/EmpathyToken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.